cg3hci/HexBox/tutorials.md

 ### Local Refinement
-Local refinement allows you to change the resolution only in selected hexahedra, with 3-refinement schemes (each hexahedron is substituted with 27 new hexahedra).
-To apply this feature, press the key H. For more details, see Section 3.1.1 in the paper.
+Local refinement allows you to change the resolution only in selected hexahedra, with 3-refinement schemes (each hexahedron is split into 27 new hexahedra).
+To apply this feature, select the desired hexahedra by using Ctrl+MouseLeft and press the key H. For more details, see Section 3.1.1 in the paper.

 <div align="center">
   <img src="https://github.com/pusceddusimone/HexBox/assets/92328763/960b8440-e9fb-4e65-8d46-30be937c3a38" width="70%" height="70%">
 </div>

 ### Face Refinement
-TO DO...
+Face refinement allows you to locally edit the singular structure of the mesh, splitting a hexahedron into 6 sub-elements so as to decompose the selected face into 5 quads, 1 central and 4 lateral.
+To apply this feature, select one face and press the key F. For more details, see Section 3.1.1 in the paper.

+--- ADD GIF ---

 ### Make Conforming
 Local refinement and face refinement introduce hanging nodes, producing a non-conforming mesh.
 We provide the "makeConforming" functionality to restore conformity on the mesh.
 To apply this feature, press the key Q. For more details, see Section 3.1.1 in the paper.